 - Viosolar’s common stock is quoted on the OTCBB and OTC Link under the symbol VIOSF.

 - FACT Corporation is purportedly engaged in developing, licensing and supplying functional bake mixes to manufacturers of bakery and pasta products.
 The company’s common shares are quoted on the OTC Link under the symbol FCTOA.

-At all times relevant to the SEC charges, Winsor’s daughter Jacqueline Danforth was president and CEO of FACT Corporation.
-International Securities Group (“ISG”), a Canadian corporation controlled by Winsor, was the largest shareholder of FACT.
+- At all times relevant to the SEC charges, Jacqueline Danforth, who is the daughter of Caroline Winsor, was president and CEO of FACT Corporation.
+International Securities Group (“ISG”), a Canadian corporation controlled by Caroline Winsor, was the largest shareholder of FACT.

-The SEC is seeking disgorgement and civil penalties as well as judgments restraining Viosolar, Winsor, Esposito, Bauerlein and Walchuk from violating Section 10(b) of the Securities Exchange Act of 1934, (the “Exchange Act”) and Rule 10b-5 thereunder.
+The SEC is seeking disgorgement and civil penalties as well as judgments restraining Viosolar, Caroline Winsor, Lisa Esposito, Lance Bauerlein and Richard Walchuk from violating Section 10(b) of the Securities Exchange Act of 1934, (the “Exchange Act”) and Rule 10b-5 thereunder.

 Hamilton & Associates | Securities Lawyers